Fiallo v. Bell

 Fiallo v.
 Bell, 430 U.S. 787 (1977), was a U.S. Supreme Court case that challenged the constitutionality of Sections 101(b)(1)(D) and 101(b)(2) of the Immigration and Nationality Act of 1952.
 The Sections gave immigration preference to children or parents of either existing U.S. citizens or of noncitizens residing under lawful permanent resident status.
 But, as the Court wrote, the statute defined “child” narrowly: “an unmarried person under 21 years of age who is a legitimate or legitimated child, a stepchild, an adopted child, or an illegitimate child seeking preference by virtue of his relationship with his mother”.

 The appellants, three sets of unmarried biological fathers, contended that the law was discriminatory to the relationship between natural fathers and their illegitimate child and claimed equal protection and due process violations.

 The Supreme Court rejected the appellants’ claims and upheld the Sections, citing Congress' “exceptionally broad power” to admit or exclude non-citizens and acknowledging the intentional political choice of Congress to exclude a select group.
 As put by Justice Powell, who wrote for the majority, it was not, “the judicial role in cases of this sort to probe and test the justifications for the legislative decision.”

 Background

 Ramon Fiallo was a United States born citizen, but resident of the Dominican Republic, whose mother petitioned, on his behalf, for his Dominican father to be legally declared his parent.
 The United States Consul in the Dominican Republic rejected Fiallo’s petition, citing his illegitimacy—his parents were not married nor would be in the future.
-Fiallo, along with appellant Cleophus Warner—a US citizen with an illegitimate child in the French West Indies—and apellants Trevor and Earl Wilson—permanent residents petitioning for their Jamaican father—sued Attorney General Edward H. Levi in the US District Court for the Eastern District of New York.
+Fiallo, along with appellant Cleophus Warner—a US citizen with an illegitimate child in the French West Indies—and appellants Trevor and Earl Wilson—permanent residents petitioning for their Jamaican father—sued Attorney General Edward H. Levi in the US District Court for the Eastern District of New York.

 The District Court dismissed the suit, alluding to the plenary power of Congress over matters of admission and exclusion of non-residents.

 In 1976, the Supreme Court noted probable jurisdiction and accepted the appeal.